GoogleCloudPlatform/community/tutorials/ai-platform-batch-prediction-keras/index.md

                      |            |
                       ------------

-The followings are examples of an input and the corresponding output.
+The following are examples of an input and the corresponding output.

 Input file: